ibm-cloud-docs/containers/cli-ks-plugin.md

 `--lb-host VPC_ALB_HOSTNAME` | `--ip VPC_NLB_IP`
 :    For VPC application load balancers, the load balancer hostname.
 To see load balancer hostnames, run `kubectl get svc -o wide`.
 For VPC network load balancers, the external IP addresses.
 To specify multiple IP addresses, use multiple `--ip` options.
 To see load balancer IP addresses, run `kubectl get svc -o wide`.

-`--dns-type public`
-:    The DNS provider type for the subdomain registration.
-Currently, only `public` DNS is supported.

 `--secret-namespace NAMESPACE`
 :    The Kubernetes namespace where you want to create the Kubernetes secret that holds the SSL certificate information for the NLB.
 If you don't specify a namespace, the secret is automatically created in the `default` namespace.

-`--type (public|private)`
-:    The VPC load balancer type.

 `--output json`
 :    Optional: Prints the command output in JSON format.